Artwork brief

 Icon stop

-1. Follow Louvre signs to the Salle des États.
+1. Follow Louvre signs through Denon to the Salle des États.

 2. Use the barrier time for gaze, hands and softness.

-3. Exit through nearby large-format paintings rather than turning the visit into a single photo.
+3. Exit through nearby Italian and large-format Venetian paintings rather than turning the visit into a single photo.

 Louvre first-timer pairing

-1. Pair the Mona Lisa with Winged Victory of Samothrace.
+1. Pair the Mona Lisa with Winged Victory of Samothrace on the Denon route.

-2. Add Venus de Milo if the route is manageable.
+2. Add Venus de Milo if the cross-wing route is manageable.

-3. Leave time for the palace architecture and courtyards.
+3. Leave time for palace architecture and courtyards so the visit has more than one visual rhythm.

-1. Use Italian painting rooms to compare portrait styles.
+1. Use Italian painting rooms to compare portrait styles and Renaissance composition.

 3. Finish with a lower-crowd section to avoid icon fatigue.